Digital Society and Societal Transformations - Master's Degree Programme

 Relevance for working life and/or further studies

 The programme gives students the skills to work in public administration, the civil society sector, and the private industries.
-Their competencies are suited to facilitate processes of digitalisation
+Their unique interdisciplinary skills are suitable for jobs tackling:

 • in municipalities and other public sector organisations that service the public

-• in smart cities that seek to build and utilise digital infrastructures
+• in smart cities seeking to build and utilise digital infrastructures

-• at government ministries that regulate and facilitate digitalisation and innovation processes in all sectors of society
+• at government ministries regulating and facilitating digitalisation and innovation processes in all sectors of society

 • in organisations and private enterprises where digital services are key to customer relations, product development and resource management

-• in the education sectors that seek to strengthen digital literacy
+• in the education sectors that seeking to strengthen digital literacy

 • in the health sector where patient care is transformed by automation and robotisation